Hyundai to enter 7-seater premium SUV space in India with Alcazar launch this yr

-NEW DELHI : Hyundai Motor India Ltd (HMIL) on Wednesday said it will enter the seven-seater premium SUV segment in India with the global debut of its Alcazar model this year.
+NEW DELHI, Feb 24: Hyundai Motor India Ltd (HMIL) on Wednesday said it will enter the seven-seater premium SUV segment in India with the global debut of its Alcazar model this year.

 The Hyundai Alcazar will offer customers upscale mobility, be it for business travel or families travelling together, the company said in a statement.